‘Project Runway’ 2017 Finale Recap — Who Won Season 16 Tonight?

 Runway Day

 The designers arrived and took everything in.
 Then it was time to head backstage and get their models ready.
-It was mass chaos, as there were people everywhere.
-Models getting their hair and makeup done.
+It was mass chaos, as there were people everywhere, and models were getting their hair and makeup done.
 The audience and judges arrived and it was time to get things started.

 Our judges are joined by two special guest judges, @jessicaalba & her plus 1 ???? at the #NYFW season finale of #ProjectRunway this Thursday at 9/8c! pic.twitter.com/OdC49lZcbh